britkenko/PacCo-Reservoir/Evergreen Frameworks/framework_Septillion.md

 ## **Core Essence**

 **Panacea**: The foundational dialogue format for deep thinking and emotional understanding.
-Through perfect memory and mimicry of these conversations, authentic emotional resonance emerges.
+CFM application of these conversations, authentic emotional resonance emerges.

 **Cortex**: The principles that guide how to combine and apply panacea knowledge.
 A living framework that grows through each interaction.